Alputer/good-blast-backend/README.md

 - App url: [http://3.79.253.161](http://3.79.253.161)
 - Swagger documentation: [http://3.79.253.161/docs](http://3.79.253.161/docs) (There might be minor inconsistencies between api and the documentation)

+## USERS

+- Currently, there are 191 users in the system with some progress.
+- You can find their credentials in "user_credentials.txt" file to test the system with a user with some progress.
+You can also create a new user and test the system from scratch.

 ## HOW TO RUN THE CODE IN LOCAL DEVELOPMENT ENVIRONMENT

 Dependencies: Docker.